aderhall/checkers/README.md

 - a terminal emulator that supports [ANSI colors](https://en.wikipedia.org/wiki/ANSI_escape_code)- or else yours and the opponent's pieces are gonna look mighty similar

 ## Installation
 There really is none.
-It's still in development and i'm not going to set something like that up until I reach a certain stage in production.
+It's still in development and I'm not going to set something like that up until I reach a certain stage in production.
 To test, just download or clone the repository.

 ## Usage
 To use checkers, cd into the folder containing the script and run: